Dover Earnings Preview

 Dover (DOV) reports quarterly earnings Thursday.
-Analysts expect revenue of $1.99 billion and eps of $1.12.
+Analysts expect revenue of $1.99 billion and EPS of $1.12.
 The revenue estimate implies flat revenue growth sequentially.
 Investors should focus on the following key items:

 Energy Could Be A Stalwart

-The company's Energy segment (18% of revenue) provides drilling and production services primarily in North America.
+The company's Energy segment (18% of revenue) provides drilling and production services, primarily in North America.
 Dover is known for manufacturing, but its energy exposure has provided headwinds in the past.
-In Q2 2017 Energy was the stalwart, reporting 39% revenue growth Y/Y.
+In Q2 2017, Energy was the stalwart, reporting 39% revenue growth Y/Y.

 Continued improvement in the rig count and increased well completions drove the results.
 Dover should experience more of the same this quarter.
-Through mid-October the North America rig count was 1,140, up over 61% Y/Y. More rigs in operation connotes more drilling activity, which connotes a higher need for the equipment and services the company provides.
+Through mid-October, the North America rig count was 1,140, up over 61% Y/Y. More rigs in operation connotes more drilling activity, which connotes a higher need for the equipment and services the company provides.

 Oil prices above $50 means shale frackers can drill for oil and still turn a profit.
 The increase in shale capex combined with Dover's increasing automation equates to more revenue at higher margins.
 This should be another exciting quarter for the Energy segment.